07740 877 544 [email protected]

 How weather affects exterior signs in Dundee

-Scotland’s sunniest city experiences an annual average rainfall of 720mm, as well as average winter temperatures of 2°.
+Scotland’s sunniest city experiences an annual average rainfall of 720mm and average winter temperatures of 2°.
 Typical Scottish seasons of sunrays, precipitation, high winds, and freezing temperatures adversely affect the durability of exterior signs.

 The region’s River Tay exposes nearby signs to haar and salt air.
 Clouds of water vapour cling to signs and their fixings.
 As such, signage close to the river is liable to degrade sooner than inland.
 Accordingly, protective measures are recommended to prolong the good condition of exterior signs in Dundee’s riverside and Broughty Ferry.